 The program will start with an empty board and end with a board full of white Kings and then the cycle will repeat.
 Before it repeats, it will pass through every possible legal chess configuration, which means that it will eventually display all chessboard positions of every possible game, including not only all the games that were ever played, but also all the games that will ever be played.

-A Maple 9 classic worksheet can display all possible chessboard configurations.
-Obviously you won't live long enough to see most interesting configurations appear (the entire human race or even the universe may be extinct by then), so the program is slightly modified to just bench-mark your machine so you can input a specific configuration and see how long it will take for this configuration to appear on your machine and with your version of Maple.
-Just modify one of the existent configurations and run the entire sheet.
+Obviously you won't live long enough to see most interesting configurations appear (the entire human race or even the universe may be extinct by then), so it's easier to just bench-mark your machine so you can input a specific configuration and see how long it will take for this configuration to appear on your machine and with your version of Maple.

 Here are the timing results for some chessboard positions on the author's machine.